Trigg - North Beach - Watermans Bay

 Educational achievement in Trigg - North Beach - Watermans Bay places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Trigg - North Beach - Watermans Bay is notably high, with 42.6% of residents aged 15 years and above holding university qualifications as of the latest data.
-This compares to 27.9% in Western Australia and 29.0% in the SA4 region.
-Bachelor degrees are most common at 29.3%, followed by postgraduate qualifications (8.6%) and graduate diplomas (4.7%).
-Vocational credentials are also prevalent, with 28.2% of residents aged 15 years and above holding such qualifications - advanced diplomas (11.9%) and certificates (16.3%).
+Educational attainment in Trigg - North Beach - Watermans Bay significantly surpasses broader benchmarks, with 42.6% of residents aged 15+ holding university qualifications compared to 27.9% in WA and 29.0% in the SA4 region.
+This substantial educational advantage positions the area strongly for knowledge-based opportunities.
+Bachelor degrees lead at 29.3%, followed by postgraduate qualifications (8.6%) and graduate diplomas (4.7%).
+Trade and technical skills feature prominently, with 28.2% of residents aged 15+ holding vocational credentials, including advanced diplomas (11.9%) and certificates (16.3%).

-Educational participation is high, with 27.8% of residents currently enrolled in formal education, including 9.7% in primary, 7.9% in secondary, and 5.7% pursuing tertiary education.
+Educational participation is notably high, with 27.8% of residents currently enrolled in formal education.
+This includes 9.7% in primary education, 7.9% in secondary education, and 5.7% pursuing tertiary education.

 Frequently Asked Questions - Education